hellofresh/stats-go/README.md

 * `<type>` - one of supported backends: `log`, `statsd`, `memory`, `noop`
 * `<connection params>` - used for `statsd` backend only, to defining host and port
 * `<connection path>` - used for `statsd` backend only, to define prefix/namespace
-* `<connection options>` - teh following options are available in the query string format:
+* `<connection options>` - the following options are available in the query string format:
   * `unicode` - convert unicode metrics to ASCII, default value is `false` as it takes significant memory allocation number

 ```go